ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - We now disable the [Xerces plugin](http://libelektra.org/plugins/xerces) if you use GCC with enabled ASAN to build Elektra.
 This update makes sure that you do not build the plugin with compilation settings that are known to [cause problems](https://github.com/ElektraInitiative/libelektra/issues/1895).
+- The [Shell Recorder][] counts the number of executed tests properly again.

 ## Outlook